 If ever there was a message that we need to be spreading in the world today, it is the very good news that we can live in and experience the peace, love, and joy of God that knowing Him and trusting Him brings!
 What a gift we have in the good news of Christ in us!
 And what a gift He Himself is to us and to this world, “I leave the gift of peace with you – My peace.
 Not the kind of fragile peace given by the world, but My perfect peace.
 Don’t yield to fear or be troubled in your hearts – instead, be courageous!”
 (John 14:27).

-I have found it helpful whenever hearing or reading things these days to focus on Christ and His message in the Scriptures, to just pause and consider the following:
+I have found it helpful whenever hearing or reading things these days to examine the focus; to just pause and consider the following:

 - Are these people sharing good news, or bad news?
 (Phil.
 1:27)